 CCGS aims to reduce its ecological footprint through the adoption of environmentally sustainable practices in our everyday lives.
 We aim to lead the community by developing strategies to reduce waste and water usage, monitor and reduce energy usage, enhance campus biodiversity and advance environmental literacy.

-We have a strategic commitment as outlined in the Striving for Excellence strategic plan 2021-25 to enhance the environmental sustainability of the School's operations.
+We have a strategic commitment as outlined in the strategic plan, Striving for Excellence 2021-2025 to enhance the environmental sustainability of the School's operations.

 Environmental sustainability achievements

 Just some of our achievements to date: